Peter-Bel/Peter-Bel.github.io/essays/ui-frameworks.md

 <img width="200px" class="rounded float-start pe-4" src="../img/html_css_boot.png">

 I have very limited experience with HTML and CSS, and I have absolutely no experience when it comes to using UI frameworks like Bootstrap 5.
 So, as one can imagine, my learning experience with HTML and Bootstrap 5 has been very difficult.
-HTML and Bootstrap offer a very unique coding process so using both tools has been a very insightful experience.
+However, both HTML and Bootstrap offer a very unique coding process.
+Working with both tools has given me a lot of insight into web page building.

 # HTML and CSS